Details of ANSES’s work

 Launch of specific research and expert appraisal work

 With a view to examining the warning signal in greater depth, ANSES identified several research projects that respond to the independent expert group's recommendations to improve knowledge, issued in early 2019.

 ANSES is currently providing nearly 450,000 euros of funding for work to explore data from the national register of hereditary paraganglioma associated with a mutation in one of the SDH genes, in order to explain the trend in the incidence of this type of disease and carry out a case-control study based on the national register.

 Two other research projects are in progress, with funding of around 600,000 euros from the Ecophyto plan and ANSES's National Research Programme for Environmental and Occupational Health, for toxicological and mechanistic studies to further investigate the mechanisms of action of SDHI fungicides.

 ANSES also asked Inserm to consider the issue of the health effects of SDHIs as part of the ongoing collective expert appraisal aimed at updating knowledge of the health effects associated with pesticides.
 This update will take into account recent scientific publications, including the article published on 7 November 2019 in the scientific journal PLOS One referring to the toxicity of SDHI fungicides to cells cultured in vitro.

 Moreover, ANSES is continuously improving its methods for assessing the risks associated with the use of plant protection products.
-In addition to the work in progress, in 2019 it issued an internal request to examine the question of cumulative dietary exposure to the various SDHIs, and will be publishing its report in the first half of 2020.
+In addition to the work in progress, in 2019 it issued an internal request to examine the question of cumulative dietary exposure to the various SDHIs, and will be publishing its report in the end of 2021.

 Monitoring for possible health effects

 ANSES also remains vigilant regarding all adverse effects on human health and continues to collect field data through its multi-year national phytopharmacovigilance (PPV) programme.
 Ongoing and future studies on monitoring pesticide contamination of ambient air, soil and food will take the study of SDHIs into account.

 Sharing knowledge with health authorities responsible for substance assessment